IOI Corporation Bhd

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?

-[Externally verified] The company is a member of the Fire Free Alliance and the HCS Approach Steering Committee.
+The company is a member of the Fire Free Alliance, Earthworm, Project ACE, and POCG.

 -